Alternatives Analysis (20.522)

 Credentials/Documentation

-Resolution by an authorized public body approving the filing for an application; projects must be included in an urbanized area's Unified Planning Work Program (UPWP) and approved by FTA and FHWA.
-Applicant must complete certifications and assurances as compiled in FTA's Annual List of Certifications and Assurances.
-Cost will be in accordance with OMB Circular No. A-87 for State and local governments.
+Resolution by an authorized public body approved the filing for an application; projects must be included in an urbanized area's Unified Planning Work Program (UPWP) and approved by FTA and FHWA.
+Applicant had to complete certifications and assurances as compiled in FTA's Annual List of Certifications and Assurances.
+Cost should be in accordance with OMB Circular No. 2 CFR 200 for State and local governments.

-This program is eligible for coverage under E.O.
+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+This program was eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process that the State requires to be followed in applying for assistance, if the State has selected the program for review.
-An environmental impact statement may be required for this program.
+An applicant consulted the office or official designated as the single point of contact in his or her State for more information on the process that the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An environmental impact statement was required for this program.
 An environmental impact statement may also be required upon completion of the review.

 Application Procedure